tillson/pgctf-problems/forensics/sample/README.md

 Internal description
 ------------
 Opening the file in your favorite java decompiler (JD-GUI, The Unarchiver, etc.) will show the Java class with the flag hidden in it.
+Apparently the Atom text editor will even decompile for you.